Updated: Mar 19, 2022

 Basil Companion Plants

 Tomatoes are know as the perfect companion plant for basil.
-It deters pests from tomatoes and some say tomatoes taste better when planted next to basil.
-Other companion plants include cabbage, asparagus, oregano and peppers.
+Basil deters pests that attack tomato plants and some say tomatoes taste better when planted next to basil.
+Other companion plants for basil include cabbage, asparagus, oregano and peppers.

 Basil does better in the company of other vegetables vs. herbs with the exception being chamomile and oregano.